Get to know the place

 A haven of peace with a Majorero soul

-In the heart of Fuerteventura, far from the hustle and bustle of the coastal tourist areas, lies Tefía, a small and authentic rural village.
-With a population of just 300 inhabitants, Tefía preserves the slow pace and genuine essence of traditional Majorero life.
-It is a place where time seems to slow down, perfect for those who are looking for a real disconnection and wish to feel the ‘soul’ of the island, in an environment that, although it has evolved, keeps alive its historical roots related to agriculture and livestock farming, as its old chapel of San Agustín and windmill testify.
+In the heart of Fuerteventura, far from the hustle and bustle of the coastal tourist areas, lies Tefía, a small, authentic rural village.
+With a population of just 300, Tefía retains the unhurried pace and genuine essence of traditional Majorcan life.
+It is a place where time seems to pass more slowly, perfect for those seeking a genuine break and wishing to feel the ‘soul’ of the island, in a setting which, although it has evolved, keeps its historical roots in agriculture and livestock farming alive, as evidenced by its ancient chapel of San Agustín and windmill.

 What to see and do in Tefía

-If you are looking to immerse yourself in the authentic Fuerteventura and experience the slow pace of rural life, Tefía offers points of interest that will connect you with the history, culture and soul of the island.
-Away from the hustle and bustle of the coast, here you will find places that tell stories and invite you to discover the essence of Fuerteventura just a stone’s throw away from our hotel.
+If you’re looking to immerse yourself in the authentic Fuerteventura and experience the laid-back pace of rural life, Tefía offers attractions that will connect you with the island’s history, culture and soul.
+Far from the hustle and bustle of the coast, here you’ll find places that tell stories and invite you to discover the true spirit of Fuerteventura, just a stone’s throw from our hotel.

-Delve into Fuerteventura’s rural past by visiting the Ecomuseum La Alcogida in Tefía.
-This fascinating traditional village has been carefully restored, preserving the original architecture of seven houses from the last century.
-Walk through its rooms, which still bear the names of the families who lived there, and watch local craftsmen working in ancient trades such as palm and clay.
-La Alcogida is more than a museum; it is a journey through time that fuses architecture, culture and tradition, offering you an authentic look at the ethnographic values of the island.
+Step back in time to Fuerteventura’s rural past by visiting the La Alcogida Ecomuseum in Tefía.
+This fascinating traditional village has been carefully restored, preserving the original architecture of seven houses dating from the last century.
+Wander through its rooms, which still bear the names of the families who once lived there, and watch local artisans at work practising traditional crafts such as palm weaving and pottery.
+La Alcogida is more than just a museum; it is a journey back in time that blends architecture, culture and tradition, offering you an authentic glimpse into the island’s ethnographic heritage.

-The Molino de Tefía mill dominates the unique semi-arid landscape of the interior of Fuerteventura.
-This mill, declared an Asset of Cultural Interest, is a silent witness to Fuerteventura’s agricultural past.
-It represents the centuries-old tradition of grinding grain using the power of the wind, essential for the production of gofio, a staple food on the island from the 15th century until well into the 20th century.
-Its presence in the surroundings, near places such as the Ecomuseum La Alcogida, takes you back to a time when life revolved to the rhythm of the blades and the harvests.
+Towering over the unique semi-arid landscape of the Fuerteventura interior stands the Tefía Windmill.
+This windmill, designated a Site of Cultural Interest, is a silent witness to Fuerteventura’s agricultural past.
+It embodies the centuries-old tradition of grinding grain using wind power, which was essential for the production of gofio, a staple food on the island from the 15th century well into the 20th century.
+Its presence in the surroundings, near places such as the La Alcogida Ecomuseum, transports you to a time when life revolved to the rhythm of the windmill blades and the harvests.

-Tefía is also home to a place of significant historical importance, albeit of a sombre nature: the Colonia Agrícola Penitenciaria de Tefía (Tefía Agricultural Penitentiary Colony).
-Operational between 1954 and 1966 under the Vagos y Maleantes Law, this facility was a centre of repression and social and political control during Franco’s regime.
-It housed prisoners considered ‘dangerous’, including people convicted of homosexuality after the amendment of the law in 1954.
+Tefía is also home to a site of significant historical importance, albeit of a sombre nature: the Tefía Agricultural Penitentiary Colony.
+Operating between 1954 and 1966 under the Vagrancy and Delinquency Act, this facility served as a centre of repression and social and political control during the Franco regime.
+It housed prisoners considered ‘dangerous’, including people convicted of homosexuality following the amendment of the law in 1954.
 The testimonies of those who were there reveal the harsh conditions of forced labour, humiliation and deprivation.
-Visiting this site is an exercise in historical memory and provides an insight into a deeper and more complex layer of the island’s and Spain’s past.
+Visiting this site is an exercise in historical memory and allows one to understand a deeper and more complex layer of the island’s and Spain’s past.

 What to see in the centre of Fuerteventura